polkadot-developers/substrate-docs/content/md/en/docs/main-docs/install/linux.md

 1. Add any package dependencies you are missing to your local development environment by running an appropriate package management command for your Linux distribution.

-    For example, on Ubuntu, you might run a command similar to the following:
+    For example, on Ubuntu Desktop, you might run a command similar to the following:

     ```bash
     sudo apt install --assume-yes git clang curl libssl-dev
     ```

+    Remember that different distributions might use different package managers and bundle packages in different ways.
+    For example, depending on your installation selections, Ubuntu Desktop and Ubuntu Server might have different packages and different requirements.
+    However, the four packages listed in this command-line example are applicable for many common Linux distributions, including Debian, Linux Mint, MX Linux, and Elementary OS.

 1. Download the `rustup` installation program and use it to install Rust by running the following command: